amcisa/amcisa.github.io/README.md

 2. `refresh` : This prompts refreshing templates only.
 3. `main` : This refreshes the templates and then runs the main loop.
 4. `stylus`: This watches the css folder for any changes in the stylus files.
 Use this if you're only doing changes to the css files.
-5. `server`: This runs a local server.
+5. `start`: This runs a local server.
 However, this server cannot execute any php files so it's only suitable for front-end work.

 ### Google API